mattbryson/Codeigniter_Code_Complete/README.md

 $this->load->model('my_package/my_model') ;
 ```
 ##Installation##
-This assumes you have a git repo for your ci project that contains a `www` directory.
+This assumes you have a git repo for your codeigniter project that contains a `www` directory.

 1) Clone the codecomplete repo into your project, the best approach is to place it at the same level
 as you CI site, so use `git submodule` if you are already in a git repo: